 - Has been outside of the U.S. for less than 365 days and has retained their LPR status at the time of application.

-A boarding foil is NOT necessary if the LPR card has expired but is not lost, damaged or mutilated.
-In this case, the LPR needs:
+A boarding foil is NOT necessary if the LPR card has expired card, and has not been lost, stolen, damaged or mutilated.
+In other words, an LPR may travel back to the United States without penalty to an air carrier if the LPR has:

 - An expired LPR card with a 10-year expiration date; or